Shadow Unlearning: A Neuro-Semantic Approach to Fidelity-Preserving Faceless Forgetting in LLMs: Abstract

 \section{Abstract}

-Machine unlearning aims to selectively remove the influence of specific training samples to satisfy privacy regulations such as the GDPR’s ``Right to be Forgotten''.
-However, many existing methods require access to the data being removed, exposing it to membership inference attacks and potential misuse of Personally Identifiable Information (PII).
-We address this critical challenge by proposing \textit{\textbf{Shadow Unlearning}}, a novel paradigm of approximate unlearning, that performs machine unlearning on anonymized forget data without exposing PII.
-We further propose a novel privacy-preserving framework, \textit{\textbf{Neuro-Semantic Projector Unlearning (NSPU)}} to achieve Shadow unlearning.
-To evaluate our method, we compile \textbf{Mu}lti-domain \textbf{F}ictitious \textbf{U}nlearning (\textbf{MuFU}) forget set across five diverse domains and introduce an evaluation stack to quantify the trade-off between knowledge retention and unlearning effectiveness.
-Experimental results on various LLMs show that NSPU achieves superior unlearning performance, preserves model utility, and enhances user privacy.
-Additionally, the proposed approach is at least $10$ times more computationally efficient than standard unlearning approaches.
-Our findings foster a new direction for privacy-aware machine unlearning that balances data protection and model fidelity.
-Code is available at \href{https://github.com/precog-iiith/Shadow_unlearning}{Github}.
+In a typical machine unlearning setting, both the forget set and the retain set are exposed to the unlearning methods.
+Existing machine unlearning approaches are largely designed under this standard assumption.
+However, exposing potentially sensitive data, such as medical records, makes these methods vulnerable to membership inference attacks and the misuse of Personally Identifiable Information (PII).
+In this paper, we introduce a stricter formulation in which the original forget set is not directly exposed to the unlearning method.
+Instead, only an anonymized version of the forget set is made available, ensuring that no PII is revealed.
+We term this novel task formulation \textit{\textbf{Shadow Unlearning}}.
+Since existing state-of-the-art methods are designed for the standard unlearning setting, they do not inherently satisfy the constraints of Shadow Unlearning.
+To address this gap, we propose a novel privacy-preserving framework, \textit{\textbf{Neuro-Semantic Projector Unlearning (NSPU)}}, specifically designed to operate under this stricter setting.
+To evaluate our approach, we construct the \textbf{Mu}lti-domain \textbf{F}ictitious \textbf{U}nlearning (\textbf{MuFU}) benchmark, which includes five diverse domains.
+We also introduce a comprehensive evaluation protocol to quantify the trade-off between knowledge retention and unlearning effectiveness.
+Experimental results across multiple large language models demonstrate that NSPU achieves superior unlearning performance while preserving model utility and enhancing user privacy.
+Furthermore, our approach is at least $10\times$ more computationally efficient than standard unlearning methods.
+These findings open a new direction for privacy-aware machine unlearning that effectively balances data protection and model fidelity.
+Code is available at \href{https://github.com/precog-iiith/Shadow_unlearning/}{Github}.